Ezra 6:1-22 NRSV

-A Reading from the Second Book of Samuel.
+A Reading from the Book of Ezra.

 The Word of the Lord.